umbraco/UmbracoDocs/14/umbraco-cms/reference/using-ioc.md

 ## Registering dependencies

-There are different strategies for registering your dependencies, and not one strategy that is better than the other.
+There are different strategies for registering your dependencies and not one strategy is better than the other.

-In this article we will cover the following three strategies:
+In this article, we will cover the following three strategies:

 * Registering dependencies in the `Program.cs` file
 * Registering dependencies in a composer